dressupucla/Cleaning-preparing-data/openrefine/openrefine.md

     <img src="./media/image21.png" width="317" height="378" />

-Matching Cells to Controlled Vocabularies
+Reconcilination: Matching Cells to Controlled Vocabularies
 -----------------------------------------

 There are a number of vocabularies that can be reconciled against cells